arghyabandyopadhyay/ClothingStoreBillingApp/README.md

 https://www.jetbrains.com/help/idea/compiling-applications.html#compile_before_launch

 After successful jar file creation, the jar file would be found in out/artifact/.
 Copy the jar file and replace it with the jar file in the folder named as runner.
 And rerun by double clicking the batch file.

+### Privacy and Copyrights

+All the libraries used in the project doesn't belongs to be and haven't been developed by me.
+This project is used for helping the community and no monetary benefit is been obtained from the usage of those libraries.